Observational Signatures of Quantum Gravity in Interferometers: Holographic Scenario and Basic Postulates

 \item { \em Holographic principle in flat spacetime.} We postulate that the holographic principle also applies to Minkowski spacetime.
 It states that the maximal entropy carried by the microscopic degrees of freedom associated with a finite region of flat spacetime bounded by null geodesics is $S= A/4G_N$.
 This bound is saturated for a region of space whose null boundary coincides with a horizon.

-\item{ \em Universality of metric fluctuations at horizons.} We postulate that metric fluctuations near null surfaces associated with a horizon are universal and follow from the entropy and temperature using standard thermodynamic considerations.
+\item{ \em Universality of metric fluctuations at horizons.} We postulate, as a corollary of the first postulate, that metric fluctuations near null surfaces associated with the boundary of a finite region follow from the entropy and temperature using standard thermodynamic considerations.
 This postulate implies that metric fluctuations near a Rindler-type horizon are identical to those near a black hole horizon with the same temperature and entropy.

 \end{enumerate}